Company Name: Bluefield Partners Limited Liability Partnership registered number OC348071

 3. Who Has Access to The Data?

-Data may be shared internally, with HR (including payroll), your line manager, managers in the business area in which you work, those involved in the recruitment activity, and other personnel as necessary for them to carry out their role or for the conduct of our business.
+1. Internally, with HR (including payroll), your line manager, managers in the business area in which your work arises, those involved in the recruitment activity, and other personnel as necessary for them to carry out their role or for the conduct of our business; and

-The Company shares your data with third parties to obtain references from other employers.
+The Company may share your data with third parties;

-We are also required by law to share personal data with statutory bodies such as, but not limited to, the HMRC, the Pensions Regulator, and when applicable the HSE and the local authority for RIDDOR reporting, and when requested to do so the police, court services and similar bodies.
+2. To satisfy legal requirements to share personal data with statutory bodies such as, but not limited to, the HMRC, the Pensions Regulator, and when applicable the HSE and the local authority for RIDDOR reporting, and when requested to do so the police, court services and similar bodies;

-The Company may also share your data with third parties in the context of a sale of some or all of its business.
+3. In the context of a sale of some or all of its business.
 In those circumstances the data will be subject to confidentiality arrangements.
+In addition; and,

 The data that we collect from you may be transferred to, and stored at, a destination outside the European Economic Area (EEA).
 It may also be processed by staff operating outside the EEA who work for one of the third parties we contract with and may be engaged in, among other things, processing of HR-related data.